ucan-wg/invocation/README.md

 ### 3.1.3 Run Capabilities

 The OPTIONAL `run` field MUST reference the actions contained in the UCAN are to be run during the invocation.
 To run all actions in the underlying UCAN, the `"*"` value MUST be used.
-If only specific actions (or [pipelines](#5-promise-pipelining)) are intended to be run, then they MUST be prefixed with an arbitrary label and treated as a UCAN attenuation: all actions MUST be backed by a matching capability of equal or lesser scope.
+If only specific actions (or [pipelines](#5-promise-pipelining)) are intended to be run, then they MUST be prefixed with an arbitrary label and treated as a UCAN attenuation: all actions MUST be backed by a matching capability of equal or greater authority.

 #### 3.1.3.1 Promises